PaloAltoNetworks/panhandler/docs/updating.rst

 .. code-block:: bash

    docker pull paloaltonetworks/panhandler:latest
-   docker run -p 80:80 paloaltonetworks/panhandler -d
+   docker run -p 80:80 -t -v $HOME:/root paloaltonetworks/panhandler -d

 This will create a container based on the latest image tag.
 Versioned panhandler images are also available and can be found on Docker Hub.